Newry blaze update: Number of firefighters combatting massive inferno tops 50

 and on Freeview 262 or Freely 565

-As of the last update shortly before midnight last night, the fire was ongoing and the fire brigade said operations would continue through the night.

-News of the blaze emerged at about 2pm yesterday, when the fire brigade said they had been summoned to and industrial unit in Greenback Industrial Estate, to the south of the city centre.
+The fire began at about 2pm on Saturday, when the fire brigade said they had been summoned to a unit in Greenback Industrial Estate, to the south of the city centre.

 By 6pm, they said the fire was “significant”, and that the response involved “six fire appliances, a number of specialist appliances and over 50 personnel”.